VoodooSMBus/VoodooSMBus/README.md

 * `DisableWhileTyping` Enable disable while typing functionality.
 After a key press the touchpad is deactivated for a certain amount of time, specified by
 * `DisableWhileTypingTimeoutMs` The amount of time in milliseconds that touch input is ignored after typing
+* `DisableWhileTrackpoint` Disables the touchpad when the trackpoint is in use.
+* `DisableWhileTrackpointTimeoutMs` The amount of time in milliseconds that touch input is ignored after trackpoint usage
 * `IgnoreSetTouchpadStatus` Ignores messages from the keyboard driver to disable the touchpad.
 If not ignored, the touchpad can usually be toggled with the `PrtSc` key.

 ## Current Status